Italian invasion of British Somaliland: Tug Argan position

 From 7 to 8 August, the defenders had received reinforcements of the 1/2nd Punjab Regiment and the 2nd Battalion Black Watch; by 10 August, de Simone had closed up on the British positions behind the Tug Argan and prepared the Italian attack.
 The road from Hargeisa turns north through the Kerim Pass to Tug Argan and then east between the Assa hills to the south, hills and dry riverbeds (tugs) to the north.
 The pass is a flat stone expanse with occasional thorn bushes, tugs and a few rocky hills about 2000 to 2500 yd apart, named Black, Knobbly, Mill and Observation hills by the defenders, with Castle Hill 2 mi east of Mill Hill.

 The positions had been fortified with machine-gun posts and a modest amount of barbed wire.
 The defences were impossible to by-pass and had good observation but with so little artillery, the advantage was dubious.
 The defenders were too few in number to cover the gap and the hills were far enough apart for an attacker to pass between them; only Castle Hill was behind the other fortified hill tops, providing little scope for defence in depth.
 There were several camel tracks through the Mirgo Pass 8 mi from Black Hill and the Jerato Pass in the Assa Hills, which gave further opportunities for the Italians to exploit their numerical superiority.
 During the morning of 9 August, three Italian fighters strafed the airfield at Berbera but found only a damaged Blenheim.
-The aircraft were fired on by personnel at the base and the Australian cruiser Hobart in the harbour joined in with its pom-pom guns.
+The aircraft were fired on by personnel at the base and the Australian cruiser Hobart in the harbour joined in with its machine-guns.
 The Gladiator damaged the day before was dismantled and taken to Aden.
 On 10 August the Italian northern column reached Zeila despite naval bombardments and bombing from aircraft flying from Aden; the column was eventually stopped by its vehicle tyres being damaged by the rough ground.